Gimloader/gimloader.github.io/src/content/docs/development/api.md

 description: An overview of the Gimloader api
 ---

-The Gimloader API is accessible through the global `GL` object.
+The Gimloader API is accessible through the script-specific `api` variable, or the global `GL` variable.
 It contains many tools that are useful for making scripts.

 ## Scoped vs. Unscoped

 It is recommended that you use the scoped api for your script, as it will automatically handle cleaning up any changes that have been made when the script is disabled.
 The global api requires using an id for cleanup, which can be cumbersome.
-In order to create a scoped API, simply run `const api = new GL()` within a script.
+Scoped apis are available for all scripts via the `api` variable.

 ```js
 // Unscoped